tmdoit/node-red-contrib-alasql/README.md

 ## Install

-Go to your Node-RED user directory and install `node-red-node-alasql`.
-Typically like:
+Go to your Node-RED user directory and install `node-red-contrib-alasql` from npm:

 ```bash
 cd ~/.node-red